Resident Hunters Should Have Significant Priority For Hunting Tag Allocation

 Here are our specific positions:

 - Maximum non-resident allocation of 10% of available or forecast "general season" licenses for elk, whitetail deer, mule deer and antelope for general season hunt units.
 Allowances can be made above this 10% level for leftover doe/fawn, cow/calf limited draw tags, and as needed for excess herd management where resident hunters can't cull the number of animals required.

 - No over-the-counter (OTC) for non-resident hunters, regardless of species, unless for leftover tags.

-Mountain Pursuit understands this position is more restrictive than current state regulations in the above western states.
-We also understand that most state management agencies generate the bulk of their funding from tag sales, especially non-resident tag sales.
+Mountain Pursuit understands also understand that most state management agencies generate the bulk of their funding from tag sales, especially non-resident tag sales, but we feel there are many options to make up any loss revenue due to decreased nonresident tag sales and preference point purchases.

 The current regulations for most states is too permissive in tag allocation for non-residents, at the expense of hunting opportunities, quality and experience, for residents hunters.